-We recommend that you quickly take the time to list out the features which may be important for your event so that you’re armed with a checklist when evaluating which online ticketing platform might be the best fit for your event.
+We recommend that you quickly take the time to list out the features which may be important for your event.
 Some are obviously more important than others depending on the event and there certainly may be a few you’re willing to live without.
-We just suggest you make these tradeoffs consciously up front as opposed to discovering that something crucial is missing after you’ve already set up your event and begun selling tickets online.
+We just suggest you make these tradeoffs consciously up front.
+It’s better than discovering something crucial is missing after you begin to sell tickets online.

 5. Collecting Your Money

-People are often surprised to learn that their online ticketing platform withholds their ticketing proceeds until after your event has occurred.
-This can put a major burden on event hosts who depend on those funds to cover the significant costs that can be inherent in putting on an event.
-This is certainly something to consider if you’re depending on that ticketing revenue to cover your event costs and/or if you’re event is more than a few weeks away.
+People are surprised to learn their online ticketing platform withholds ticketing proceeds until after the event.
+This can be a burden on hosts who depend on funds to cover significant costs in putting on an event.
+This is certainly something to consider if you’re depending on that ticketing revenue to cover your event costs.
 Not surprisingly, this can be a deal breaker for a lot of event hosts looking to sell tickets online.
 Make sure to check on whether vendors offer daily revenue disbursements or require waiting period.
-This is obviously an important consideration and will enable you to more effectively manage your budget and vendor payments.
+This is obviously an important consideration.
+It will enable you to more effectively manage your budget and vendor payments.